Multi-Token Prediction via Self-Distillation: Implementation Details

-We randomize the location of the MTP spans so that the model can learn to make MTP predictions starting from any position. \cref{fig:explainer-tok-masking,fig:explainer-block-mask-roll} illustrate how we achieve this using an offset when masking tokens in the input and blocking the attention mask.
+We also randomize the location of the MTP spans so that the model can learn to make predictions starting from any position. \cref{fig:explainer-tok-masking,fig:explainer-block-mask} illustrate how we achieve this using an offset during input preparation and mask materialization.
 We also experiment with randomizing the MTP span length $k$.
-As shown in \cref{fig:explainer-block-mask-vark}, we parametrize our attention mask generator to allow dynamic adjustment of position, length, and number of MTP spans.
+As shown in \cref{fig:explainer-block-mask}, we parametrize our attention mask generator to allow dynamic adjustment of position, length, and number of MTP spans.